 The most common type of home loan is the conventional loan.
-These types of loans are perfect for borrowers with are perfect for borrowers with a strong credit history and the funds for a more substantial down payment.
-Conventional loans offer the ability to avoid the costs of mortgage insurance, while also giving borrowers the option of fixed or adjustable rates.
+These loans are perfect for borrowers with a strong credit history and the funds for a more substantial down payment.
+Conventional loans offer the ability to avoid the costs of mortgage insurance while also giving borrowers the option of fixed or adjustable rates.

 We’ve created these guides to be a valuable resource to walk you step-by-step through your next adventure.